AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: The Design and Implementation of

 \subsection{Input and Output}

 The input to \tool is a CNF Formula $F$.
-The output of the cubing solver is a set of $k$ cubes which, respectively, in conjunction with $F$, produce sub-formulas $\{F_1, F_2, \dotsc, F_k\}$ to be given to $k$ (parallel) worker solvers.
-The original instance is considered solved if at least one of the sub-formulas is satisfiable or all of them are unsatisfiable.
+The output of the cubing solver is a set of $k$ cubes which, respectively, in conjunction with $F$, produce sub-formulas $\{F_1, F_2, \dotsc, F_k\}$ to be given to $k$ worker solvers in parallel.
+The original instance is considered solved if at least one of the sub-formulas is determined to be satisfiable or all of them are determined to be unsatisfiable.